jeskesen/i2c_imu/python/README.md

 ```

 The last command should be run as super-user if system-wide installation is required.
 All the
-setup.py options are availabe.
+setup.py options are available.
 For more information type:
 ```python
 python setup.py --help
 ```